cognokratos/sophos-agent/docs/examples/memory-mcp-example.md

 Remember that my favorite color is blue.
 ```

-The agent will use the `memory.write` tool to store this information.
+The agent will use the `create_entities` tool to store this information.

 ### Read from Memory

 ```
-What did I tell you to remember?
+What is my favorite color?
 ```

-The agent will use the `memory.read` tool to retrieve previously stored information.
+The agent will use the `search_nodes` tool to retrieve previously stored information.

 ## Expected Tool Calls

 When using the Memory MCP, you should see these tool calls in the reasoning trace:

-- `memory.write` - When storing information
+- `create_entities` - When storing information
-- `memory.read` - When retrieving information
+- `search_nodes` - When retrieving information

 ## Integration Details